edamla/mediterraneanagency/_books/2021-09-01-enver-pasha-and-naciye-sultana.md

 ridiculous tragedy and sad comedy blend.
-Here, brave and hard-hearted oppressors, incompetent fools, and ambitious people who set the world on fire with the greed to win, played a real and dan- gerous role.
+Here, brave and hard-hearted oppressors, incompetent fools, and ambitious people who set the world on fire with the greed to win, played a real and dangerous role.
 However, things went the other way, and the devils who thought they were in control were able to bow down in the face of what they thought were idiots.
 On the stage of Enver, millions